naikshubham/Predicting-Customer-Churn-/README.md

 - Underfitting : Does not capture the patterns in the training data.
 - Need to find the right balance between overfitting and underfitting.

+### Model Metrics

+#### Imbalanced classes
+- In our churn datasets there are 6 times more non-churners as compared to churners.
+This might have an impact on the performance of the model, as it might always learn to predict the majority class(in this case that the customers will not churn).
+There are techniques like upsampling and downsampling that we can use to balance the classes.
+- When working with imbalanced classes, **`accuracy is not a very useful metric`**.
+If we were to build a classifier that **always predicted that a customer would not churn it would be very accurate(about 85% accurate in this case).** yet it would completely fail at identifying the customers who will actually churn.
+This creates the need for metrics that are more nuanced like **confusion matrix, precision and recall**
+- **Precision** : If our model had high precision, it would mean that there were **not many false positives**- that is, not many non-churners who were classified as churners(few false positives).
+- **Recall/Sensitivity** :(True positives/(True Positives + False Negatives)) A high recall in this case means that the model correctly classified most churners.
+- **Which metric we focus on optimizing often depends on the business case(use case).**
+- **If the offers we make to keep potential churners is high in relation to the value of losing customers, we want our model to have high precision or minimize false positives.
+Conversely, if losing customers we didnt think would churn is more expensive than an offer to keep a customer that would not have churned than we want a high recall or minimize false negatives**
+- Both recall and precision are far more valuable than just looking at accuracy.